Getnet12/gopend/README.md

 **Required Must-have Stories**

 - [ ] User creates a new account
+- [ ] User sets up interests
+- [ ] User messages other users

 **Optional Nice-to-have Stories**

-- [ ] Recently deleted tasks
-- [ ] Starred/Favorited tasks
-- [ ] Optionally color task background color
-- [ ] Separate section for tasks planned for "Today"
 - [ ] Dark Mode

 ### 2. Screen Archetypes *screens our app will need to function*

 * Login Screen
     * User can login
-* Registration Screen
-    * User can create a new task
-* Task Creation Screen
-    * User can add a new task
-* Task Edit Screen
+* Interests Screen
-    * User can edit a pre-existing task
+    * User can pick interests
-* Task Overview Screen
+* User Connection Screen
-    * User can view previously completed tasks
+    * User can connect with other uses

 ### 3. Navigation